Behnam-Asadi/deep-fourier-net/README.md

 We also add the log-likelihood of each latent representation coming from a Gaussian distribution time by a constant—which is a hyperparameter—to the MSE loss function to make the latent space normal.

+In the training process, we found out that large networks are unstable to train.
+Our solution to this problem was to add an encoder before the latent representation.
+Instead of randomly initializing z, we pass each image to an encoder then we use the output as the latent representation of the image.
+Using this structure, not only large networks are stabilized but also similar images have similar latent representations even at the beginning of training, which speeds up the training process.
+Similar to the decoder, we employed an MLP as the encoder in our model.
+We only utilize an encoder when training on the CIFAR-10 dataset, whereas we do not employ an encoder for the MNIST dataset.